osedoe/CodeWarsChallenges/src/InsideOutStrings/readme.md

 ## Instructions

-You are given a string of words `x`.
+You are given a string of words `str`.
 For each word withing the string, you need to turn the word "inside out".
 The internal letters will move out, and the external letters move toward the centre.

 If the word is even length, all letters will move.
 If the length is odd, you are expected to leave the "middle" letter of the word where it is.